mikepfeiffer/azure-iac-bootcamp/Lab 4/README.md

 ## Challenge

-Stop your Azure Lab instance on my.ine.com and start a new one.
+Start a new Azure Lab instance on my.ine.com.
 Follow the steps in this lab again, but use PowerShell on step 5 instead of the Azure CLI.

 ## Bonus Points